mgn39/TurtleBot2/README.md

 	- Should be like this `m = r.search(vstr.decode('utf.8'))`
 - Explanation
 	- Convert PointCloud to LaserScan
+		- Due to Kinect, it doesn't produce a LaserScan directly; Instead, it produces a PointCloud2 like `/camera/depth/points`.
+You can convert the PointCloud2 to a LaserScan
+		- But in this case I can `/rtabmap/cloud_map` because I use RTAB-MAP to help me map environment
 	- Map server
+		- To open the map file in the Rviz
 	- AMCL
+		- To initialize the pose of the robot
 	- Move base
+		- To enable the TurtleBot to move autonomously
+- Tips: Make sure you set the topic in the Rviz same as in the AMCL file